hashicorp/raft/README.md

 For complete documentation, see the associated [Godoc](http://godoc.org/github.com/hashicorp/raft).

+To prevent complications with cgo, the primary backend `MDBStore` is in a seperate repositoy, called [raft-mdb](http://github.com/hashicorp/raft-mdb).
+That is the recommended implementation for the `LogStore` and `StableStore`.

 ## Protocol

 raft is based on ["Raft: In Search of an Understandable Consensus Algorithm"](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf)